Source-Routed Traffic Engineering · MPLS Data Plane

 Fast Reroute: TI-LFA

-Topology-Independent Loop-Free Alternate (TI-LFA, RFC 9350) computes pre-programmed backup paths that are loop-free by construction, without the coverage gaps of classic LFA.
+Topology-Independent Loop-Free Alternate (TI-LFA, draft-ietf-rtgwg-segment-routing-ti-lfa; companion remote-LFA in RFC 8102) computes pre-programmed backup paths that are loop-free by construction, without the coverage gaps of classic LFA.
 Recovery is sub-50 ms on hardware that supports it.
-TI-LFA protects node, link, and SRLG failures — the backup path is encoded as a repair segment list pushed at the PLR before the primary path is removed from the forwarding table.
+TI-LFA protects node, link, and SRLG failures: the backup path is encoded as a repair segment list pushed at the PLR before the primary path is removed from the forwarding table.

 OcNOS-SP Implementation